 Perry Davies is a printmaker, painter and formerly a designer/sculptor with work in collections all over New Zealand and abroad.
 His work inspired by vernacular and colonial architecture; buildings much like his paintings exuding ‘unconscious style’ and appeal.
 He custom frames each painting himself with recycled materials reminiscent of his iconic birdhouses.

 Samantha Matthews’ aesthetic is one of quiet calm; tensions are built upon unnervingly clean lines, compositions and clever observations as she traverses New Zealand landscapes, documenting buildings and places ‘off the beaten track’.
-A view never seen before or perhaps just entirely overlooked- Matthews’ photographs compel us to look again.
+A view never seen before or perhaps just entirely overlooked- Samantha’s photographs compel us to look again.

 Mark Rayner uses a variety of mediums: ceramics, photography and latch hook rugs.
 Through his art, Mark explores politics, popular culture and all things weird and wonderful.

-	Stretching the boundaries of glass, colour and abstraction; Traub’s passion for glass has spanned a career of 45 years which has seen his work exhibited around the world and selected for numerous publications.
+Stretching the boundaries of glass, colour and abstraction; David’s passion for glass has spanned a career of 50 years which has seen his work exhibited around the world and selected for numerous publications.

 Using multiple techniques such as blown hot glass and kiln processes like fusing and slumping, David creates collectable platters and freestanding works inspired by painting, textiles and architecture.